lomirus/counter-trainer/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/lomirus/counter-trainer/blob/main/LICENSE)

-A Mobile App that helps you remember the numbers in foreign languages easily, especially in speaking and listening.
+A Mobile App that helps you memorize the numbers of foreign languages easily, especially in speaking and listening.
 It's still under development and unavailable now.
+However, you can try the pre-release version now.

 # Usage